archivesspace/tech-docs/architecture/ARCHITECTURE_original.md

 To save the need for a lot of HTTP request wrangling, ArchivesSpace ships with a module called JSONModel::Client that simplifies the common CRUD-style operations.
-Including this module just requires passing an additional parameter when initialising JSONModel:
+Including this module just requires passing an additional parameter when initializing JSONModel:

      JSONModel::init(:client_mode => true, :url => @backend_url)
      include JSONModel